Amelanchier: Garden hybrids

 Since classifications have varied greatly over the past century, species names are often used interchangeably in the nursery trade.
 Several natural or horticultural hybrids also exist, and many A. arborea and A. canadensis plants that are offered for sale are actually hybrids, or entirely different species.
 A. × grandiflora is another hybrid of garden origin, between A. arborea and A. laevis.
 The cultivar 'La Paloma' has gained the Royal Horticultural Society's Award of Garden Merit.

 A taxon called Amelanchier lamarckii (or A. x lamarckii) is very widely cultivated and naturalized in Europe, where it was introduced in the 17th century.
 It is apomictic, breeding true from seed, and probably of hybrid origin, perhaps descending from a cross between A. laevis and either A. arborea or A. canadensis.
 While A. lamarckii is known to be of North American origin, probably from eastern Canada, it is not known to occur naturally in the wild in North America.

 Etymology

-The origin of the generic name Amelanchier is probably derived from amalenquièr, amelanchièr, the Provençal names of the European Amelanchier ovalis.
+The generic name Amelanchier is a transcription of the French word amélanchier, borrowed from amalenquièr, amelanchièr, the Provençal names of the European Amelanchier ovalis.

+The French name for the fruit, amélanche, is borrowed from the Occitan noun amelenco, itself form a Gaulish noun *aballinca (from Gaulish aballo « apple » and the suffix -inca), with phonetic attraction to the Latin malum « apple ».
+The suffix may derive from the Latin -inqua or its Ligurian equivalent -inca.

 The name serviceberry comes from the similarity of the fruit to the related European Sorbus.
 Juneberry refers to the fruits of certain species becoming ripe in June.
 The name saskatoon originated from a Cree noun misâskwatômina (misāskwatōmina, misaaskwatoomina) for Amelanchier alnifolia.

-Shadberry refers to the shad runs in certain New England streams, which generally took place about when the trees bloomed.
+Shadberry refers to the shad runs in certain New England streams, which took place around June, when the trees fruit.

+Distribution and habitat

+Amelanchier is native to temperate regions of the Northern Hemisphere, growing primarily in early successional habitats.
+It is most diverse taxonomically in North America, especially in southeastern Canada and the northeastern United States.

+The plants are hardy down to -60 C.